roma-glushko/hyx/docs/components/bulkhead.md

 ## Adaptive Limiting

-Concurrency is possible to limit adaptively based on statistics around latency of completed requestes and some latency objective.
+Concurrency is possible to limit adaptively based on statistics around latency of completed requests and some latency objective.

 !!! note
     Hyx doesn't provide ARC implementation at this moment.
 [Let us know](../../faq/#missing-a-feature) if this is useful for you.